The Book of Tawhid: The Right of Allah Upon His Servants

-Kitab at-Tawheed (كتاب التوحيد) (Book of Monotheism) is a Sunni book about Islamic monotheism (Tawhid) in the Athari school of thought.
+Kitab al-Tawhid (كتاب التوحيد) (Book of Monotheism) is a Sunni book about Islamic monotheism (Tawhid) in the Athari school of thought.
 The book is the primary source for Salafi beliefs on monotheism.
 The book was written by the Hanbali scholar Muhammad ibn Abd al-Wahhab.

 History

 Following early education in Medina, Ibn ʿAbd-al-Wahhab traveled outside of the Arabian Peninsula, venturing first to Basra which was still an active center of Islamic culture.
 During his stay in Basra, Ibn 'Abd al-Wahhab studied Hadith and Fiqh under the Islamic scholar Muhammad al-Majmu'i.
 In Basra, Ibn 'Abd al-Wahhab came into contact with Shi'is and would write a treatise repudiating their theological doctrines.
 He also became influenced by the writings of Hanbali theologian Ibn Rajab (d.
 1393 C.E/ 795 A.H) such as "Kalimat al-Ikhlas" which inspired Ibn 'Abd al-Wahhab's seminal treatise "Kitab al-Tawhid".

 The treatise was banned in Russia on 16 July 2007 due to it being labelled "extremist" by the Russian government, alongside several other books of Muslim scholars, such as the Risala-i Nur Collection written by Said Nursî.
 Nafigullah Ashirov, chairman of the 'Spiritual Administration of Muslims of the Asian Part of Russia,' strongly condemned the ban and criticized the Russian government for fostering intolerance against Muslim literature.